Instructions on how to couple Phantom to CMacIonize

 Disclaimer: This method was found with Bert’s help and has been tested on three machines (one PC and two HPCs), but there is no guarantee.

-The following instructions assume you use gfortran.
+The following instructions assume you use gfortran on a linux machine.

 Step 1: Deal with the HDF5